-If you run a business, sooner or later you arrive to the point when having your corporal website is a must.
+If you run a business, sooner or later you arrive at the point when having your corporal website is a must.
 At present, there is no need to seek professional help to get your website running.
 These simple tips will show you how to launch your own business website in a short period of time, even if you’re a web design rookie with no coding skills.

-Below, you’ll find some simple tips that will help you run website creation process from the mere idea, of what kind of a website you want, to the point when you’re ready to launch it.
+Below, you’ll find some simple tips that will help you run the website creation process from the mere idea, of what kind of a website you want, to the point when you’re ready to launch it.
 Let’s start the journey!

 Tip 1: How to Choose the Right CMS

 At present, it’s possible to create a website with no coding skills at all.
-This is possible thanks to CMSs (Content Management Systems) that let you work with your website layout, color scheme, media and other content in a comprehensive dashboard.
+This is possible thanks to CMSs (Content Management Systems) that let you work with your website layout, color scheme, media, and other content in a comprehensive dashboard.
 However, you need to determine, which CMS fits best your needs, as there is a number of them available on the market.

 If this is your first website, I recommend that you go for WordPress, the most popular CMS in the World.
 In CMS segment, it’s used by 59% of all the websites, and this number is truly impressive (find out more here).
-Not surprisingly, the reason for such popularity lies in simplicity of WordPress that makes it the best option for all the newbies in web design.
+Not surprisingly, the reason for such popularity lies in the simplicity of WordPress that makes it the best option for all the newbies in web design.
 The well- structured admin panel of WordPress brings you all the options needed for website customization.
 Moreover, it’s so well-documented that it’s really incredibly hard to get lost.
 In a nutshell, here is how it looks: